How to Come Up with the Best Chemistry IA Ideas?

 The key to a good IA question ultimately lies in a specific dependent variable and independent variable, and whether it is providing useful information on a certain issue.

-The Best Chemistry IA Ideas
+What are the Best Chemistry IA Ideas?

 1. Effect of Temperature on Rate of Reaction